bizzission/fxp-cache/Resources/doc/index.md

 ### Next Steps

-Now that you have completed the basic installation of the Sonatra Cache, you are ready to use this library.
+Now that you have completed the basic installation of the Fxp Cache, you are ready to use this library.

 [Enjoy!](usage.md)